Reviews You Can Rely On

 Due to the unique blend of synthetic materials and construction, the Injinji socks excel in this category.

 While this sock does not integrate ventilation stitching or paneling like other lightweight award winners, the type and thinness of the material support wicking and breathability.
-And, because the sock goes between the toes, it wicks away moisture from the whole foot.
-A common complaint with synthetic socks is a tendency to wick well from where the sock contacts the skin but leave sweat between the toes.
-The toe sock remedies this well and will provide superior blister prevention, whether used on its own or under a thicker sock.
+Because the sock goes between the toes, it wicks away moisture from the whole foot.
+A common complaint with synthetic socks is that they tend to wick well from where they contact the skin but leave sweat between the toes.
+The toe sock remedies this well and will provide superior blister prevention, whether used independently or under a thicker sock.

-injinji liner crew - here you can see why the injinji liner crew is so breathable. this...
+injinji liner crew - the injinji liner crew is built of such thin, breathable fabric that...

 Credit: Jon Oleson